 - be easily recycled at the end of life; and

-It is essential to apply at the design stage, environmental considerations for the entire life cycle of a product.
-For certain key criteria in the product environmental assessments, target values are set at the initial stage of development and design.
-Improvements must be achieved when compared with previously released products.
+It is extremely significant to take measures at this stage for environmental considerations within product life cycles.
+For certain key criteria in the “product environmental assessments”, target values are set at the initial stage of development and design.

 Product environmental impact assessments and Life Cycle Assessment (LCA)

 BIL conducts product environmental impact assessments in order to evaluate the impact that products have on the environment.
 There are 51 assessment items.
 For key criteria, improvement must be achieved at the product development stage.

 - Parts reuse/recyclability, disassembly/dismantling, avoidance of difficult-to-disassemble structures, integration of resin materials

 - Size, weight and recyclability of packaging materials